jennyujin/workcode/README.md

-# Python code for the business
+# Basic codes for the business

-I will upload the code that can be actually applied to the business.
+I will upload the codes that can be actually applied to the business.